GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 - <b>Test logic</b>: Launch a VM with the default disk size.
 Wait for it to boot up, then resize the disk and reboot the VM via the API.
 Wait for the VM to boot again, and validate the new size as reported by the operating system matches the expected size.

+#### TestDiskReadWrite

+Validate that we can write some data to a disk and read it back.

+#### TestBlockDeviceNaming

+Test that guest disks have `google-DEVICE_NAME` [disk symlinks](https://cloud.google.com/compute/docs/disks/disk-symlinks) created.
+Because the guest environment is only involved in the creation of these symlinks with nvme disks in a linux guest, this is the only case that is tested.

+### Test suite: guestagent ###

+Tests which verify functionality of the guest agent.

+#### TestTelemetry

+Test that the guest-agent schedules reporting telemetry when it is enabled, and does not schedule reporting telemetry when it is disabled.

+#### TestSnapshotScripts

+Test that application consistent snapshots are working on [Linux](https://cloud.google.com/compute/docs/disks/creating-linux-application-consistent-pd-snapshots) and [Windows](https://cloud.google.com/compute/docs/instances/windows/creating-windows-persistent-disk-snapshot).

+On linux, add a script to the VM and test that it is executed when a guest flush snapshot is created.
+On windows, test that the VSS provider service provider was notified when a guest flush snapshot is created.

 ### Test suite: hostnamevalidation ###